 Pursuant to the Swedish Companies Act, Episurf Medical’s Board of Directors has adopted a written procedural plan for its work.
-The now applicable procedural plan and CEO instructions were adopted at the inaugural Board meeting on 16 April 2018.
+The now applicable procedural plan and CEO instructions were adopted at the inaugural Board meeting no 6, on 4 April 2022.
 The procedural plan among other things regulates how the Board shall conduct its work and which matters are to be dealt with by the Board.
 The procedural plan also regulates how the Board is to be continuously provided with information and financial reporting by the CEO.

 The Board shall annually review the Board’s and the CEO’s work and present it to the Nomination Committee